Skip to navigation Skip to content

 WLR is calculated automatically by the system.

 • Make sure that the customer or deceased partner's correct country of birth is on the Immigration Enquiry (RSIMME) screen and country of citizenship is on the Legal Residence Details (RSLEG) screen.
-Also make sure correct visa information is recorded for customers or deceased partners who were not born in Australia.
+Also make sure correct visa information is recorded for customers or deceased partners.
 Without correct information, the system will not be able to correctly calculate WLR.
 For help coding this information, see Recording legal residence status

-• Enter the customer or deceased partner's residence information on the Country of Residence (CRES) screen.
+• Enter the countries the customer or deceased partner's resided in on the Country of Residence (CRES) screen.

-• Make sure all advised permanent residence periods are entered.
-Do not record any temporary absences from Australia (for example, overseas holidays) as residence overseas and do not record any time spent in Australia as a visitor as Australian residence
+• Do not record any temporary absences from Australia (for example, overseas holidays) as residence overseas and do not record any time spent in Australia as a visitor as Australian residence

-• If the customer is departing permanently, record the departure on the CRES screen
+• If the customer is departing to reside overseas, record the departure on the CRES screen

 • Once this information is correctly coded, the system will work out the WLR and show on the Australian Working Life Residence (AWLR) screen.
 The WLR will also default into the Aust Working Life Residence: field on the Additional Residence Details (ARD) screen